fglock/Perlito/README-perlito5-JavaScript.md

 - tailcalls
-    same-subroutine tailcalls could execute a "redo" in the current subroutine.
+    same-subroutine tailcalls could execute a `redo` in the current subroutine.

 "js3" virtual machine